Hack The Box Jerry Writeup

 Solution

-The following steps are needed to retrieve the flags:
+We run through the following steps to retrieve the flags:

 1. Find out frequently used default passwords for Tomcat instances.